SecondSon1/hse_mini_course/README.md

 ----

+Run `docker compose build` to build the app.
 Run `docker compose up` to deploy the app.
-Default port for grpc server is 6969.
+Port for grpc server is 6969.
+Port for postgres is 1337.